 After lunch, we enjoy a 30-minute drive until we reach 4,200 m (13.400 ft).
 We switch then to human power and the downhill bike ride begins down a long and winding road all the way back to Latacunga, located at 2400 m.
 (7,600 ft.).
 We then continue by jeep to URBINA.

 DAY 3: URBINA CHIMBORAZO

 This is an amazing bike ride through the highlands, with vicuñas being the sole inhabitants of these wild stretches.
 On this tour, cyclists enjoy a breathtaking 70 km ride through varying landscapes in just one day.
-This trip is by far a favorite ride of previous customers.
+This trip is by far a customer favorite.
 Seldom does one have the chance to ride from the snow line of a volcano, through rural Andean patchwork fields, picnic with vicuñas and at the end of the ride arrive in a modern city.
 In Ambato, we load up the bikes and return to Quito by jeep.

-NOT INCLUDED: Meals not mentioned above (Breakfast first day, dinners), entrance fees to National Parks Antisana and Chimborazo, (currently free of charge), Comunidad Quilotoa $2 pp, drinks, tips, personal expenses.
+NOT INCLUDED: Meals not mentioned above (Breakfast first day, dinners), entrance fees to National Parks Cotopaxi and Chimborazo (currently free of charge), Comunidad Quilotoa US $2, drinks, tips, personal expenses.